 Nick bought a blender.
 A month later, he looked at a razor for himself and a hairdryer for his wife but didn’t place an order.
 The system launched three triggers simultaneously: an offer to buy something else for the kitchen and recommendations for razors and hair dryers.
 As a result, Nick received three emails in one day — he considered it spam and unsubscribed.

-The auditor traced all of the overlaps, removed the duplicates, and merged some triggers.
+The auditor traced all overlaps, removed duplicates and merged some triggers.

-It turned out that trigger mailings for the abandoned category and recommendations for the next purchase did not cover the entire customer base because the triggers were configured according to outdated mechanics.
-That meant Panasonic was losing revenue.
-The auditor set up the triggers to send the emails to all customers.
+It turned out that trigger for abandoned category browse and next purchase recommendations campaigns did not cover the entire customer base because the triggers were configured according to outdated settings.
+This meant Panasonic was losing revenue.
+The auditor set up triggers so that emails could be sent to all customers.

-By including products that were not previously included in the mailings, Panasonic managed to increase the reach of its abandoned category mailings and recommendations for the next order.
-Before the audit, purchase recommendations were not included for small categories, such as «batteries,» now, they are also included in the mailings.
+By adding products that were not previously included in the campaigns, Panasonic managed to increase the reach of its abandoned category and recommendations for the next order emails.
+Before the audit, purchase recommendations were not included for small categories such as batteries.
+These are now also included in the campaigns.

-We set up sending recommendations for the next purchase
+Emails with recommendations for the next purchase were fine-tuned

 To ensure that the next purchase recommendations are entirely consistent with the customer’s interest, we set up automatic recommendations and segmented them by the price of the viewed items.
 If the buyer views the cheapest products in the category, then the recommendations will include items with a lower price tag.
 The algorithm automatically selects the pricing category.
 This approach allows you to adjust to the customer’s expectations and increase the potential of a sale.

-The automatic algorithm also saves the marketer from manually prescribing trigger conditions with product recommendations.
-In the past, it was necessary to make changes to 13 emails for each category, now it is sufficient to edit only one.
+The automatic algorithm also saves the marketer from manually setting up trigger conditions with product recommendations.
+In the past, changes had to be made to 13 emails for each category.
+Now, it is sufficient to edit only one.

-Before the audit, abandoned category triggers took precedence over abandoned view triggers.
-It turned out that at first, customers were offered goods that were less relevant to them.
+Before the audit, abandoned category view triggers took precedence over abandoned product view triggers.
+It turned out that at first, customers were recommended products that were less relevant to them.
 For example:

 Agatha chose a camera on the website but didn’t complete her purchase.
 She received an email with recommendations for her viewed category the next day.
 But the email didn’t contain the products that Agatha had already browsed and was interested in.
 Due to this, Agatha didn’t return to the website to make a purchase.

-We adapted the aims/objectives, and now the customer will receive a reminder only for those products that they had been interested in.
+We changed our approach and now the customer will receive a reminder only for products that they were previously interested in.

 Setting up primary customer segmentation

-We divided the entire Panasonic customer base by lifecycle, depending on where the customer is in the sales funnel.
+We segmented the entire Panasonic customer base by lifecycle, depending on where the customer is in the sales funnel.
 The three categories are newcomers, active, and churn.

 In each category, the auditor described the triggers that Panasonic already uses.
-They also shared insight into which triggers are missing, which are irrelevant, where to add surveys for customers, and how to test new techniques to reduce churn or stimulate a purchase.
-Here is a quick guide for a marketer.
+They also shared insight into which triggers are missing, which are irrelevant, where to add surveys for customers and how to test new techniques to reduce churn or stimulate a purchase.
 Panasonic can now build a new customer communication strategy.

-Even if the triggers are configured correctly, and the message reached the addressee, the customer may not read it or click the call-to-action (CTA) button.
-This may be affected by the text in the header of the email, the layout, or the CTA button’s name.
+Even if the triggers are configured correctly, and the message reached the recipient, the customer may not read it or click the call-to-action (CTA) button.
+This may be affected by the text in the header of the email, the layout, or the CTA button’s text.

 We slightly updated the email template to make the recommendation structure and button name more visible and noticeable.

-The auditor made significant changes to the mailing list settings, but the work didn’t stop there.
+The auditor made significant changes to the campaigns and their settings, but the work didn’t stop there.
 Panasonic received suggestions on what else could be changed after the audit.
 The company plans to do this on its own.